Azure/intelligent-app-workshop/docs/wksp2/07-semantic-kernel/simple-ai-orchestration/lesson3.md

     kernel.Plugins.AddFromObject(new TimeInformationPlugin());
     ```

-1. Next locate Step 2 and add the following line (including the comma at the end) to be able to
+1. Next locate Step 2 and add the following line to be able to
    auto invoke kernel functions:

     ```csharp
-        // Step 2 - Add Auto invoke kernel functions as the tool call behavior ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions,
+        // TODO: Step 2 - Add Auto invoke kernel functions as the tool call behavior ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions
+    ```

+1. Next locate Step 3 and add the following parameters:

+    ```csharp
+        // TODO: Step 3 - Provide promptExecutionSettings and kernel arguments await foreach (var chatUpdate in chatCompletionService.GetStreamingChatMessageContentsAsync(chatHistory, promptExecutionSettings, kernel))
     ```

 1. Re-run the program and ask what the current date is.
 The current date should be displayed this time: